CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 ##### Google Calendar
 1. Very detailed, but have to click many times to add a task
 2. User can change visibility between public and private
-3. Location, video call, can change the time zone
+3. User can make video calls and change the time zone
-4. User can add attachments
+4. User can also add attachments and locations
 5. Also has a command line mode

 ##### Wunderlist